yoodame/ld_import/INSTALL.markdown

 First, you need:

-- (If importing Linked Data) A list of Linked Data URIs
+- (If importing Linked Data via content negotiation) A list of Linked Data URIs
 - (If using a SPARQL endpoint) A list of URIs from an SPARQL endpoint **OR** a SPARQL SELECT query that returns a list of URIs from the endpoint
 - A content type configured with fields to store data

-To create your first RDF importer...
+To create your first Linked Data importer...

 1. Go to "/admin/build/feeds" and click "New importer".